apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**WATCH: Fireball in sky caught on police bodycam**
+**Francis Suarez ends campaign for Republican presidential nomination**

-You can read more about it [here](https://fox8.com/news/watch-fireball-in-sky-caught-on-police-bodycam/).
+You can read more about it [here](https://www.cnn.com/2023/08/29/politics/francis-suarez-ends-president-campaign-republican/index.html).

 ## Requirements
 - Python 3.8